agateblue/lifter/README.rst

 first
 +++++

-A shortcut that return the first result or `None` if the query has no results:
+A shortcut that returns the first result or `None` if the query has no results:

 .. code-block:: python